Fourth Dynasty of Egypt: Khafre

 Khafre, son of Khufu, succeeded his supposed brother, Djedefre, after his short reign.
 He chose to build his pyramid close to his father, matching it in style and being almost as large.
 At the front of the pyramid causeway lies the Great Sphinx that is said to bear his features.
 There is still debate on whether his Sphinx was erected before Djedefre's.
 Khafre's sphinx was well-known and closer to his subjects, making it harder to determine which was built first due to biased record keeping.

-Khafre built the most amount of statues for Dynasty IV, leading to greater evidence of his 25 year long rule.
+Khafre built the most statues for Dynasty IV, leading to greater evidence of his 25 year long rule.
 He did cause controversy however, with his statue depicting his ties still to the god Horus, rather than Ra.